PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 **Output**
 1. 1 or more PharmCAT-ready VCF file(s), which will be named as `<base_filename>.<sample_ID>.preprocessed.vcf`, or `<sample_ID>.preprocessed.vcf` if `--base-filename` or `-bf` is not supplied, for example, `sample_1.preprocessed.vcf`, `sample_2.preprocessed.vcf`, etc.
-2. The report of missing PGx positions, which will be named as `<base_input_filename>.missing_pgx_var.vcf.gz`.
+2. The report of missing PGx positions, which will be named as `<base_input_filename>.missing_pgx_var.vcf.bgz`.
 This file only reports positions that are missing in all samples.

   If `--missing-to-ref` is turned on, you can use this report to trace positions whose genotypes are missing in all samples (`./.`) in the original input but have now been added into the output VCF(s) as reference (`0/0`).